On our latest trip to Chile, we were traversing the Chilean coast, we got a chance to get a closer look at the revolutionary Hansa sailing boats.

 The chance to closely examine these boats came during the ‘La Semana Vela Inclusive en Chile’ held at the Puerto Deportivo in Valparaiso.
 The port was open to all, and they had the chance to test out the Hansa 303 sailing boat.
 It was named as one of the new para world sailing classes.
 This was during a meeting of the world Sailing Council that took place in Barcelona, Spain during the 2016 Annual Conference.
 It means that the boat is now used in parasailing events as part of an effort to reintroduce sailing in the Paralympic Games of 2024.

 Chris Mitchell’s Vision for the Hansa Boats

-I was privileged enough to talk to Chris, the designer, and founder of Hansa boats.
-Chris told me that his vision was to create an entry-level boat that anyone can use with ease.
+We were privileged enough to talk to Chris, the designer, and founder of Hansa boats.
+Chris told us that his vision was to create an entry-level boat that anyone can use with ease.
 It will make it possible for the disabled and able bodies to sail comfortably in all kinds of sailing conditions.

 The boat is so easy to sail that there is a joystick version.
 It means that even the most physically limited can sail this boat by just moving a joystick.
 As a result, no matter the disability, anyone can become a sailor.
 The joystick is an electric control and electronic steering takes place after getting input from the joystick movement.

 W really admire Chris’ vision to create a boat that any type of sailor can sail and do it competitively.
 He is quite passionate about it, and he genuinely believes his vision will work out.